izalhidayat/Get-UID-PID-with-Go/README.md

 How to Run
 - Clone or download file project
 - Install Go in your computer
-- Run with command : go run getuidpid
+- Run with command : go run getuidpid.go